gpadolina/DeepLearning-notes/DeepLearning/Conclusions.md

 The hype may recede, but the sustained economic and technological impact of deep learning will remain.
 In that sense, deep learning could be analogous to the internet: it may overly hypes up for a few years, but in the longer term it will still be a major revolution that will transform our economy and our lives.
+#### How to think about deep learning
+The most surprising thing about deep learning is how simple it is.
+As Feynman once said about the universe, "It's not complicated, it's just a lot of it."

+In deep learning, everything is a vector: everything is a *point* in a *geometric space.* Model inputs (text, images, and so on) and targets are first *vectorized:* turned into an initial input vector space and target vector space.
+Each layer in a deep-learning model operates one simple geometric transformation on the data that goes through it.